pk98723/Terraform/README.md

 }
 15. Now lets do the final step to configure terraform.
 In the search type "> Codespaces: Rebuild Container".
 It will ask you that are you ok to rebuild the container with the new configuration (AWS, Terraform) which was provided by you.
 Now click on "Rebuild"

-Note: Cpdespace is free for 60hr(2 CPUs and 4 GB RAM) post that it will not be active.
+Note: Codespace is free for 60hr(2 CPUs and 4 GB RAM) post that it will not be active.
 If you want to utilize it again create a new Github account and utilize it again for 60 hr.
 ---------------------------------------------

 First Program:Creation of EC2 instance in AWS